RobotLearning/traj-gen-and-tracking/README.md

   Are the weights necessary for generalization?
 - Optimize DMPs with minimum jerk criterion
 - Test LQG on MATLAB
-- Does aILC work on robot classes?
-EM algorithm as an extension ?
 - Correct paper with SL results, change methodology
 - Implement REPS, PI2 algorithms on MATLAB

 READING TODO:

 - Read robotics book up to control chapters
-- Review filtering theory
-- Read maximum principle chapter
 - Read policy search review
-- Read some more ILC papers
 - Read the Barrett WAM inertial specifications

-FUTURE TODO:
+- Read maximum principle chapter

+Extensions:

+- Evolving DMPs based on current position, as an oracle
+- Minimizing expectation with variance added for ILC to come up with a new update rule
 - Total Least Squares implementation for ILC?
 - Check DDP and explore fully the connection with ILC (and regression?)
 - Recursive pseudoinverse feasible?
 Connection to IDM?
 - Prove ILC convergence : keep Fk bounded and show that the cost fnc is convex
+- Fast ways to construct, parameterize LQR matrix K or ILC matrix F online?
+- How to take inverse in end-goal learning in Mayer form
+- Investigate LQR differences for different trajectories.
+- Variational Bayes for estimating noise on positions and velocities?

+Technical Issues:
 - Try IDM as fb in MATLAB
 - Articulate inverse dynamics in MATLAB does not match to SL! [in SL it is as good as NE] implement the test function in MATLAB that checks for differences
-- How to take inverse in end-goal learning in Mayer form
 - Symplectic Euler causes problems for convergence in RR
 - Why does the width (h) of the basis functions matter?
 - Why are two tracking LQRs not exactly the same (at the end)?
   [maybe R dependence is not correct, index difference?]
 - Effects of error coupling on DMPs?
 - Why does ILC learning with feedback not improve?
-- Fast ways to construct, parameterize LQR matrix K or ILC matrix F online?
-- Investigate LQR differences for different trajectories.
-- Variational Bayes for estimating noise on positions and velocities?